Welcome to the last installment in our Email List 101 Series!

 2. DO be consistent with your visuals.

 Stick to your brand’s style in terms of colors and fonts.
-Your emails should look relatively similar from one to the next.
-If you haven’t created a style guide for your blog yet, I have an awesome free ebook that will walk you through the process.
+Your emails should look relatively similar from one to the next, so your subscribers get used to your aesthetic.

 3. DO use images in your emails – but not too many!